MDIV: Youth, Church & CultureApply Online »

 Master of Divinity: Youth, Church & Culture

 NNU's Master of Divinity in Youth, Church & Culture is a twenty-first century model for ministering to young persons and their families.
-Through our robust study of developmental, cultural, and spiritual formation within a practical theological framework, adult learners are preparing to engage the youth of today and tomorrow.
+Through our robust study of developmental, cultural and spiritual formation within a practical theological framework, adult learners are prepared to engage the youth of today and tomorrow.

 The Master of Divinity is the “gold standard” for ministerial preparation and NNU's specialization in Youth, Church & Culture will facilitate ministry in the local church or parachurch while establishing a strong and deep foundation in theological training for life-long ministry and leadership.

 As an expression of NNU's commitment to the Wesleyan-Holiness tradition, our Master of Divinity in Youth, Church & Culture develops student to serve youth and their families with a knowledge of and commitment to the family system.
-Along with studies in Bible, theology, and Church history, our newest Master of Divinity track equips youth ministers to do solid cultural exegesis to understand the ever-changing nature of youth culture.
+Along with studies in Bible, theology, and Church history, our track equips youth ministers to perform solid cultural exegesis to understand the ever-changing nature of youth culture.